fufufanatic/fufufinance/README.md

+# fufufinance

+This python script, or pipe dream, determines which stocks might be undervalued (based on pricetobook, pegratio, dividends, and other notes from Investopedia)

-Value Investing Notes (primarily derived from Investopedia)
+== Value Investing Notes (primarily derived from Investopedia) ==

 [QUANTITATIVE]